 Many analysts, consultants, and innovative CIOs feel companies should not discourage mobile app development in business units.
 If they attempt to shut down projects, they'll likely encourage shadow IT efforts that buck corporate policies and pose security risks.
 IT leaders should clearly understand the pros and cons of citizen development.
 They should consider these factors as they guide the business units on how to develop apps properly and securely.

-Citizen development is the future of mobile app development and CIOs must adjust to the trend.
+and CIOs must adjust to the trend.
 They should establish policies for citizen development governance.
 This will help ensure corporate app requirements are maintained without slowing down digital transformation.

 Simultaneously, IT departments should evaluate and approve low-code or no-code software for business users.
 That way, employees are using solutions that meet performance expectations and include built-in security.